 - alleviating depression associated with grief

-- opportunities to attend a wide variety of activities, dinners, and social events in a comfortable supportive group setting
+- opportunities to attend a wide variety of activities, dinners, and social events in a comfortable supportive group setting (currently on hold due to Covid)

 - new friendships